 Wide Chevron Zigzag Stitch

-This produces a chevron-like pattern with repeating zigzag lines horizontally across the fabric.
+This produces a chevron-like stitch pattern with repeating zigzag lines horizontally across the fabric.
 It’s a lovely look!
 Here’s how.

 Window Stitch

-This pattern produces rows of knit stitches and purl stitches.
+This produces rows of knit stitches and purl stitches.
 The result is an elegant, lattice-like fabric resembling a windowpane.
 Here is an excellent tutorial.

 Zig Zag Stitch